Camp Pico Blanco: Facilities

 Original facilities included the Bing Crosby Kitchen built with money donated by the Bing Crosby Fund, funded by the Bing Crosby Pro-Am Invitational.
 Other facilities also constructed when the camp was first built include an administration building, Catholic Chapel, Presbyterian Chapel, quartermaster's building and trading post, health lodge, staff lodge, handicraft lodge, boat house, the original camp ranger's cabin, bridges, river fords, electrical system, and twelve campsites.
 The Presbyterian Chapel was built around a cabin constructed by Isaac N. Swetnam in the 1890s.
 The Catholic Chapel was damaged by a falling tree and was demolished.

 In the 1970s, the council erected a warehouse in the vicinity of the original rangers cabin, about .5 mi outside of the main camp.
 A new circular, glass-enclosed ranger residence was built about 1 mi outside of camp on a short ridge spur alongside the entrance road in the mid-1970s.
 The Staff Lodge was slightly damaged by a tree fall in the 1980s, and Council Executive Dean Crafton opted to demolish the building rather than repair it.
 The 1980s are referred to by many former camp staff members as "The Dark Decade".

-In 2003 – 2006, the council built the Hayward Lodge Dining Hall, enclosing the front of the Bing Crosby Kitchen.
-They also re-roofed the handicraft lodge which had suffered from severe water damage between the 2004 and 2005 camping seasons, installed a large flag pole near the Trading Post at Downtown Pico (The Parade Ground), and a second, smaller flag pole at Uptown Pico (the Staff Area).

-Camp sites

-Camp Pico Blanco consists of a main camp and the satellite Pioneer Camp, about one-half mile downstream on the Little Sur River.
-There are twelve campsites in the main camp.
-Each site is numbered and named after a Native American tribe.
-The campsites can host up to about 300 Scouts and 50 leaders.
-Staff Hill hosts up to 50 staff members.